Two Light Stops in the NMSSM and the LHC: The situation with two light stops in the NMSSM

 \subsection{NMSSM versus MSSM: two light stops and the Higgs mass}

-To demonstrate how light the two stops could get to be, we scan over the NMSSM parameter space with the following ranges for various input parameters using the popular package {\tt NMSSMTools} (v4.4.0) \cite{Ellwanger:2004xm, Ellwanger:2005dv, Ellwanger:2006rn}:
+To demonstrate how light the two stops could get to be, we scan over the NMSSM parameter space with the following ranges for various input parameters using the popular package {\tt NMSSMTools} (v4.4.0) \cite{Ellwanger:2004xm, Ellwanger:2005dv, Ellwanger:2006rn, Das:2011dg, Muhlleitner:2003vg}:

 The range of $\lambda$ ensures that we work in a large $\lambda$ regime for which the tree-level NMSSM contribution to the SM-like Higgs mass is appreciable.
-The range of Higgs mass that we allow in the scan is $125.1 \pm 3.0$ GeV\footnote{The uncertainty of $\pm 3$ GeV takes into account the latest experimental uncertainty in determining $m_h$ and the theoretical uncertainty arising from missing higher order corrections in the MSSM (see, for example, reference \cite{Carena:2013qia} and references therein).
+The range of Higgs mass that we allow in the scan is $125.1 \pm 3.0$ GeV\footnote{Note that the experimental uncertainty in determining $m_h$ is rather negligible ($\sim$ 240 MeV \cite{Aad:2015zhl}).
+The uncertainty of $\pm 3$ GeV takes into account the theoretical uncertainty arising from missing higher order corrections in the MSSM (see, for example, reference \cite{Carena:2013qia} and references therein).
+Additional corrections to the Higgs mass proportional to the parameter $\lambda$ at 2-loop have been calculated in reference \cite{Goodsell:2014pla}.
 The uncertainty interval can even be a little higher if one considers the uncertainty in the measurement of the top quark mass.}.
 As can be seen from equation \ref{eq:hmass}, the tree-level NMSSM contribution to the Higgs mass is significant for small $\tan\beta$.
 Hence our choice for the range of the same in equation \ref{eqn:scan-range-nmssm1}.

 In figure \ref{fig:compare-st1-st2} we compare the NMSSM (in blue) and the MSSM (in red) in the $\mstone-\msttwo$ mass plane by scanning over the respective parameter spaces.
 For the MSSM, the results we present are by using {\tt FeynHiggs (v2.10.3)} \cite{Heinemeyer:1998yj, Heinemeyer:1998np, Degrassi:2002fi, Frank:2006yh, Hahn:2013ria}.
 However, we independently checked the same by running the popular spectrum generator {\tt SuSpect (v2.43)} \cite{Djouadi:2002ze}.
 We find close agreement between the two at the level of scanned output, except for some minor deviations arising out of known shifts in the SM-like Higgs mass by 2-3 GeV from the two packages, for any given parameter-set.
 We also find very good agreements with the existing literature \cite{Draper:2011aa, Carena:2011aa}.
 The ranges of various MSSM parameters employed in the scan are as follows: